wq/wq/docs/philosophy/eav-vs-relational.md

 In wq, the EAV approach typically means defining your [Django model] classes as subclasses of the base `Entity` type you want to use.
 For example, to define a model that uses the EAV-style [annotate] structure, you would create it as a subclass of `AnnotatedModel`.
 Any relational fields can then be defined on your model as usual.
 Our general rule of thumb is that if a field is critical to the interpretation of a record, is a foreign key, or is going to referenced by name anywhere in the code, it should be defined as a traditional relational field.
 All other fields can be defined as rows in the `Attribute` table, and new attributes can be added on the fly via a web interface if needed.
 When registering an EAV-style model with the [wq.db REST API], you will typically want to use a special [serializer] class (e.g. `AnnotatedModelSerializer` in this case).

-The key weakness of the EAV approach is not performance - this can be optimized with appropriate database indicies.
+The key weakness of the EAV approach is not performance - this can be optimized with appropriate database indices.
 Instead, the key weakness of EAV is the level of abstraction that obfuscates the application code.
 For example, the `<form>` in your [edit template][Mustache templates] will need to contain a "loop" over an indeterminate number of `Attribute` definitions.
 If you want to support different field types (e.g. number, text) in a relational model, you can do so by changing the HTML `<input type>` for just that field.
 With an EAV model, you will instead need to create branching logic that can adapt to each field type on the fly (e.g. in [this example]).
 There will not be a single reference to a specific `Attribute` name anywhere in your code - which makes reasoning about changes more difficult.
 That said, if you are comfortable with this abstraction, it can be a very powerful tool for building adaptable applications that don't need any further developer intervention when project definitions change.

 ## Summary and Examples